ThinkGeo/Cloud-Maps/README.md

 ### Request Location Data and Display in Webpage

-Now, we need to setup a callback for when the user clicks the `Submit` button on the form so that we can then gather the latitude and longitude and send them off to the Cloud Maps service.
+Now, setup a callback for when the user clicks the `Submit` button on the form.

 ```javascript
 // main.js